Let's Draw: The Twin Epics of Tamil Literature

 Right at the crotch-end of India lies a lovely little land called Tamil Nadu.

-The people will politely stab you, the cuisine will give you heartburn, the fashion is monotonous, the architecture is blinding, and the literature is as moralistic as a grandmum.
-And what better way to acquaint ourselves with the last one than the preachiest works of them?
+The people will politely stab you, the cuisine is varied (rice and fish, and fish and rice!), the fashion is monotonous (take a long piece of cloth and wrap it around yourself until you resemble a cocoon), the architecture is neck-breakingly tall, and the literature is as moralistic as a grandmum.
+And what better way to acquaint ourselves with the last one than the preachiest works of them all?
 Ladies, gentlemen and turtles, I give you... the Twin Epics, a smaller part of the Five Great Epics in Tamil literature.
-They were produced in the Sangam period, which covers the years around late BC and early AD.
+They were produced in the Sangam period (late BC to early AD).
 Tradition claims the period is even older: by ten thousand years, give or take.
 The poems are old as balls, is what I am trying to say.

 Also, goes without saying, but SPOILERS.